ivofdcarvalho/resume/README.md

 ## Docker
 ##### This section will be implemented with **Docker** (duh!)

 This project will be converted to Docker in order to be easy to deploy it without having to worry about the dependencies and environment.
+To use the project change the '.env copy' file to '.env' and make the necessary changes to your usecase.